San Saba County, Texas: Post-Civil War history

 In the 1880s-'90s, mob rule not only whipped and forced out numerous people in towns throughout Texas, but also took 140 lives in Texas following the Civil War.
 San Saba County had the worst of the violence, with 25 lives taken by lynching from 1880 to 1896.
 Mob killings in Texas in the years after the war were often racially motivated crimes committed by members of the Ku Klux Klan against suspected slave rebels and white abolitionists.
 An investigation led to the Texas Rangers restoring order.
-United Confederate Veterans organized a chapter known as the "William P. Rogers Camp" in San Saba County after the death in 1889 of Confederate President Jefferson Davis.
-Rogers, a hero of the Battle of Corinth in Mississippi, was a native of Georgia.
-He did not live in San Saba, but his daughter, Fannie, married one of Rogers' officers, George Harris, who moved there in 1880.
-A former county judge, Harris served as a commander of Rogers Camp, named for his father-in-law.
-The veterans' organization lasted until the early 1930s.

-During the 1880s, a vigilante mob, organized like a fraternal lodge, killed a number of San Saba County settlers.
-In 1896, the Texas Rangers began an investigation.
-Uluth M. Sanderson, editor of the San Saba County News, ran editorials against the mob.
-Ultimately, the mob was broken by the Ranger Captain Bill McDonald and District Attorney W.C.
-Linder.
 Many of the mob executions committed throughout Texas in the time following the Civil War were racially motivated and often committed by members of the Ku Klux Klan (KKK), which formed in Shelby County, Texas.
 Most of the people killed by vigilante mobs in the five years after the war were "suspected slave rebels and white abolitionists".
 Although the KKK in Texas was less active by the 1870s, lives continued to be taken each year.
 In 1885, for the state of Texas, "...an estimated 22 mobs lynched 43 people, including 19 blacks and 24 whites, one of whom was female".
 "The San Saba County lynchers, the deadliest of the lot, claimed some 25 victims between 1880 and 1896.
 Vigilante lynching died out in the 1890s, but other varieties of mobs continued."

 The San Saba Male and Female Academy was founded in 1882.
 In 1889, the United Confederate Veterans William P. Rogers Camp No. 322 was established, named for Col. William P. Rogers.
 West Texas Normal and Business College was organized by Francis Marion Behrns in 1885.